hypercube1024/firefly/_docs/http-server-and-client.md

     }
 }
 ```
-In the above example, if a GET request is made to path: "http://localhost:8080/good/fruit/3" then the type will receive the value "fruit" and id will receive the value "3".
+In the above example, if a GET request is made to the path: "http://localhost:8080/good/fruit/3" then the type will receive the value "fruit" and id will receive the value "3".
 ```
 get good type: fruit, id: 3
 ```